creativetimofficial/ct-argon-dashboard-pro-laravel/README.md

 ## Prerequisites

-If you don't already have an Apache local environment, use one of the following links:
+If you don't already have an Apache local environment with PHP and MySQL, use one of the following links:

 - Windows: http://tutorial.razi.net.my/search?q=uwamp
 - Linux: https://howtoubuntu.org/how-to-install-lamp-on-ubuntu